loftytopping/PyBox/README.md

 This repository holds model variants that couple gas-phase chemistry, gas-to-particle partitioning and varying phase state through the full humidity cycle in the atmosphere.
 The first phase of the project is to develop and profile a gas phase model, using the [Master Chemical Mechanism (MCM)](http://mcm.leeds.ac.uk/MCM/) as the basis, with an idealised sectional aerosol model.
 The model will also relate component properties, using molecular structural information, through the [UManSysProp](http://umansysprop.seaes.manchester.ac.uk) informatics suite.
 Any public release beyond the base variant will occur according to new processes added, agreement from any partner contributions and/or associated peer-review papers.

-Please check the project wiki page for more inforamtion on updates and planned releases.
+Please check the project wiki page for more information on updates and planned releases.

 ## Model overview
 ============================